livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 This mapping means that a foreign handler with a bool parameter say, will accept a boolean from LiveCode Builder code when called.

-At present, only C binding is allowed and follow these rules:
+At present, only C and Java binding is allowed and follow these rules:

  - any type passes an MCValueRef
  - nothing type passes as the null pointer